-Based on the review of the types of pollution control technologies available to reduce NOx and CO emissions applicable to aggregate dryers, burner control technologies are still the main technologies that can achieve the NOx concentration limits specified in these rules.1
+Based on the review of the types of pollution control technologies available to reduce NOx and CO emissions applicable to aggregate dryers, burner control technologies are still the main technologies that can achieve the NOx concentration limits specified in these rules.

-Natural gas fired units make up for the majority of equipment subject to Proposed Rule 1147.1.
+Natural gas fired units make up for most of the equipment subject to Proposed Rule 1147.1.
 Currently, San Joaquin Valley APCD Rule 4309 and Ventura County APCD Rule 74.34 limit aggregate drying operations to a NOx limit of 40 ppm and CO limit of 400 ppm corrected to 3% O2.
 Stakeholders expressed concerns of a 400 ppm CO limit with the 30 ppm NOx limit due to potential variations on aggregate quality.
 Information obtained from vendor discussions confirms findings from the source test analysis that 30 ppm NOx and 1,000 ppm CO are feasible with burner technology.
 Summary of initial staff recommendations based on feasibility is shown in Table 2-2.

-1 In the event that an owner or operator installs a new burner to meet the proposed emission limit, a permit modification would be required.
+&lt;sup>1 In the event that an owner or operator installs a new burner to meet the proposed emission limit, a permit modification would be required.
 If the owner or operator chooses to increase the unit's rating in the process, the equipment would be subject to the emission limit set by Best Available Control Technology (BACT).

-Equipment Size Rule 1147 Limit Other Regulatory Technology Assessment \rightarrow Initial Staff Recommendations >2,000,000 Btu/hr 40 ppm No CO Limit 36 to 40 ppm NOx 400 ppm CO 30 ppm NO 1,000 ppm C 30 ppm NOx 1,000 ppm CO
+Equipment Size Rule 1147 Other Regulatory > Technology Assessment Initial Staff Recommendations >2,000,000 40 ppm 36 to 40 ppm NOx 30 ppm NOx 30 ppm NOx Btu/hr No CO Limit 400 ppm CO 1,000 ppm CO 1,000 ppm CO